John Bingham, 7th Earl of Lucan: Aftermath and developments

 The inquiry into Rivett's death remains open.

 The 17-year investigation by Neil Berriman, assisted by investigative journalist Glen Campbell, is the subject of the three-part documentary series Lucan, broadcast by the BBC in November 2024.
 Campbell interviews an unnamed woman, claiming to have been Aspinall's secretary, who recounts arranging a visit for the children to "Treetops" in Kenya, to enable Lucan to see them "from a distance".
 She claims to have personally spoken with Lucan, by telephone, to confirm the arrangements.
-The documentary concludes with the Brisbane pensioner being named as Derek Crowther, but now going by the name Christopher Newman, who had performed in the production of the show Facade, in Canada, under the names Peter Jason/Jenny Romain in July 1969, five years before the murder, casting doubt on the belief that he is Lord Lucan.
+The documentary concludes with the Brisbane pensioner being named as Derek Crowther, now going by the name Christopher Newman, who had performed in the production of the show Facade in Canada under the names Peter Jason/Jenny Romain in July 1969, five years before the murder, casting doubt on the belief that he is Lucan.
 (Note: The title card at the end of the programme reads as follows: "The old man, Christopher, has since chosen to share further details about his life.
 In his 20s, he also went by the name Pierre Johannsen.
 He was conceived on Halloween 1935 at a magical ritual at Stonehenge.
 His father's name on his birth certificate is not his real father.
 His biological father was a puppeteer who performed for the young Princesses Elizabeth and Margaret at Buckingham Palace.
 Christopher acknowledges that Neil still thinks he may be Lord Lucan.")

 Writer Laura Thompson developed some speculative theories involving long-disputed rumours about the Lucan marriage, which persisted for years.
-In a 2024 article, Thompson proposed a theory that Lady Lucan herself killed Rivett and framed her husband, drawing conclusions from tenuous circumstantial evidence such as Lady Lucan's mental state and the fact that a small amount of her blood, as well as Rivett's, was present at the murder scene and a medical doctor who testified at the inquest that it was possible, though unlikely, that Lady Lucan's head injuries could have been self-inflicted.
-Thompson also wrote that Lady Lucan was described by her sister as "a consummate actress".
+In a 2024 article, Thompson proposed a theory that Veronica herself killed Rivett and framed her husband, drawing conclusions from tenuous circumstantial evidence such as Veronica's mental state, the presence a small amount of her blood at the murder scene, and a medical doctor's testimony that it was possible, though unlikely, that Veronica's head injuries could have been self-inflicted.
+Thompson also wrote that Veronica was described by her sister as "a consummate actress".